 Legal Writing: The skill of legal writing is an essential component of every lawyer’s repertoire.
 We provide training on the most effective methods for creating consistently good legal writing.

 Oral Advocacy: Using the case scenarios, we develop participants’ abilities to apply consistently strong and structured argument advocacy.

 Witness Handling: Applying the proven witness-handling techniques used in England and Wales, where oral testimony is very important, we provide practical training in the best techniques for witness handling in court litigation and arbitration.

 EU Law Application: Using the case scenarios, we show how to effectively use and apply EU law for the ultimate benefit of clients.

-The Academy is open to all trainee or practicing lawyers.
-Members of national judiciaries are also strongly encouraged to apply.
+The Academy is open to all trainee or practicing lawyers (not exceeding five years’ post qualification).
+Members of national judiciaries are also strongly encouraged to apply and do not need to pay a fee.
 Applications are welcome from across the European Union, as the training materials and substantive law issues are applicable in any EU Member State.